 The creek’s floodplain – the least desirable land – was ceded to Potter’s Field for pauper burials.
 The drier upland portion was terraced by two gentle, looping drives (the upper loop drive was later converted to burial lots) and demarcated for African Americans who could afford to purchase burial lots.
 A third short drive provided additional terracing and connected the loop drives southward.
 A curved drive northward divided the paupers’ grounds, providing wagon access through the area.

-A curve was superimposed around the Confederate Memorial Grounds north side, partly to facilitate terracing of the adjacent lots to the north (the hillside of “Greenhouse Valley”) but also to lessen the steepness of the drive up the hill.
-The early drive dividing Slave Square from the Confederate Memorial Grounds became a permanent gate, providing a “halfway point” entrance.
+A curve was superimposed around the Confederate Burial Grounds north side, partly to facilitate terracing of the adjacent lots to the north (the hillside of “Greenhouse Valley”) but also to lessen the steepness of the drive up the hill.
+The early drive dividing Slave Square from the Confederate Burial Grounds became a permanent gate, providing a “halfway point” entrance.

 The east end of the cemetery proved challenging.
 Long and comparatively narrow, creating gentle curved roads for terracing wasn’t practical on its steep hillsides.
 Instead, the main drive (Hunter Drive) was continued to provide through-access, while Holcombe Street was extended to create a new parallel road, just uphill from the floodplain.
 This road extension would provide the visual focus back into the cemetery, the rows of Confederate dead as its dominating view.
 This viewshed became all the more arresting after the construction of the Confederate Obelisk.

 While everyone could be buried at the cemetery, a de facto class system was imposed via economics.